Hangover Cures That Really Work (and the Ones That Don't)

 Hangover Hoax: Coffee

+Despite with your friend says, that iced coffee is far from a hangover cure.
 The temporary jolt from the caffeine might cause a burst of energy, much like eating a candy bar for your 3 p.m. snack, but it won't offset the sugar crash later.
-Keep in mind, once your sugar rush dies down you'll be dealing with a caffeine withdrawal headache on top of a dehydration headache...not a way you want to spend your morning.
+Keep in mind, once your sugar rush dies down, you'll be dealing with a caffeine withdrawal headache on top of a dehydration headache...not a way you want to spend your morning.
 Your best bet?
 Save the Starbucks trip until after you've had some time to recoup with water.

 How to Cure a Hangover...Maybe: Preventative Pills and Drinks